zps-io/zps/README.md

 #### Current State

-M1 refactor is in progress, M1 can be considered a functional prototype.
+M1 has been recently completed.
+M1 can be considered to be of functional prototype quality.
+Generally it should be fine for use, however breakage will occur and there are likely bugs.

 See GH issues for milestone information.

 #### Thank You